rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

 A mail-in voting ballot is not secret because the voter fills out the ballot away from the polling place and outside the observation of poll workers.
 Coercion is possible because voters can be required to take a photo of their ballot or otherwise show it to the coercing party.
 There's also the "local" coercion of whoever is in the room when the ballot is being filled out, including disabled voters with no ability to mark the ballot being dependent on someone else to do it for them; each can undermine the privacy promised by the secret ballot, since voters in any of these situations can feel compelled to change their vote to a more "socially acceptable" option that doesn't reflect their true preference [^29].

-Outside of the potential coercive effect, voters are less confident in mail-in ballots than in-person ballots because they are simply less confident their ballots will be counted at all.
-Other actors such as the postal service are necessary to transport the ballot to the election administrator, and there is simply concern about whether all steps of the process have been followed (and security preserved along the way) [^30].
+Outside of the potential coercive effect, voters are less confident in mail-in ballots than in-person ballots because they are less confident their ballots will be counted at all.
+Other actors such as the postal service are necessary to transport the ballot to the election administrator, and there is concern about whether all steps of the process have been followed (and security preserved along the way) [^30].

 ##### ElectionGuard Offers a Silver Lining

-Although ElectionGuard has not been deployed in a Vote by Mail election yet, the 2.0 Specification enables Vote by Mail support [^31].
-It has the potential to *increase* confidence with Vote by Mail specifically, since voters will be able to not only verify that their ballot was included in the tally, as occurs with precinct scan, but also that it was recorded as they intended, while maintaining their privacy.
+Although ElectionGuard has not been deployed in a Vote by Mail election yet, the 2.0 Specification supports it [^31].
+It has the potential to *increase* confidence with Vote by Mail specifically, since voters will be able to not only verify that their ballot was included in the tally, as occurs with precinct scan, but also that it was recorded as they intended while maintaining their privacy.

 In a precinct-scan election, the voter is present, so the encryption and the associated confirmation code can be generated dynamically directly from the voter's choices.
 The voting machine, since it's under the control of the election administrator, also contains information for generating the encrypted ballots, including the primary nonce, hashes, manifest, and election parameters.

-With Vote by Mail (or any central count election), the voter isn't present when the encryption takes place, so we need to give them the ability to generate their own confirmation code prior to submitting their ballot.
-This is done by using ElectionGuard's "Pre-Encrypted Ballots" capability [^32].
+With Vote by Mail (or any central count election), the voter isn't present when their ballot is encrypted.
+As such, we need to give them the ability to generate their own confirmation code prior to submitting their ballot.
+This is done using ElectionGuard's "Pre-Encrypted Ballots" capability [^32].

-With pre-encrypted ballots, instead of generating the confirmation code dynamically when the ballot is submitted into the scanner, the full set of choices the voter *could* make is generated in advance.
+With pre-encrypted ballots, instead of generating the confirmation code dynamically when the ballot is submitted into the scanner, the full set of choices and associated confirmation codes the voter *could* make is generated in advance.
 A ballot hash, which is uniquely generated for each ballot as part of the pre-encryption process, is printed on each ballot directly as well as a set of short codes (e.g., "IA", "J4", etc.) for each contest option.
 (The short codes are uniquely generated for each ballot, so while the codes themselves may recur, they randomly apply to different contest options on other ballots and contests) [^33].

 As the voter fills out their ballot, they accumulate the set of short codes associated with each of their choices.
-The entire set of selected short codes constitutes the remainder of the confirmation code printed on their ballot (ideally they have a separate copy of only the short codes for the voter to keep and check the result with) [^34].
+The entire set of selected short codes constitutes the remainder of the confirmation code printed on their ballot [^34].

 When the voter is done, they mail or drop off their ballot in a ballot box, retaining the base confirmation code and the set of the short codes they selected.
 When the election record is published and they go to confirm their ballot, in addition to the notification about whether the ballot was included in the election, they can also view the short codes they selected to see if their ballot was recorded as they intended.